MelancholiaaEX/RenPy-Wayland-Patcher/README.md

 # RenPy-Wayland-Patcher
-A simple script for automatically adding the line "export SDL_VIDEODRIVER=x11" to the linux version of renpy games that they require to work under wayland
+A simple GUI script for automatically adding the line "export SDL_VIDEODRIVER=x11" to the linux version of renpy games that they require to work under wayland

 ## Requirements
 This program just needs "Zenity" to work properly. most distros come with this pre-installed, otherwise to install it: